 - Observe and feel the emotion as it falls.

 - Note any shifts in your physical state.

 Awareness + Movement + Felt Safety = A Complete Emotional Arc

-If you’re as curious about this stuff as I am then be sure to check out my upcoming program, Wild Cycles Collective, and get on the waitlist.
+If you’re as curious about this stuff as I am then be sure to check out my life coaching program – Becoming the Change.
 We’ll be tapping into the emotional arc, the stress cycle, and the other regenerative cycles of nature in order to fuel our personal growth.